-Although opioids are common prescription painkillers, they’re incredibly addictive.
-Many people across the country struggle with opioid addiction.
-Because of this prevalent issue, Midwest Recovery Center experts devote an opioid addiction treatment program to helping individuals wishing to recover.
+Although opioids are commonly prescribed to treat chronic pain, they are incredibly addictive, causing many people across the country to struggle with opioid addiction.
+Because of this prevalent issue, Midwest Recovery Center experts have developed highly effective substance abuse addiction treatment programs to help individuals and their families heal.

 Signs of Opioid Addiction

-It’s easier to recognize the signs of opioid addiction when it’s illegal like heroin than is the case with prescription drugs.
-However, you should not ignore any of the addiction signs lest you risk it controlling your life or leading to an overdose.
+It is easier to recognize the signs of opioid addiction with illegal drugs like heroin, than with prescription drugs.
+However, you should not ignore any addiction signs lest you risk substance abuse controlling your life or leading to an overdose.

 If you begin to notice any signs of opioid addiction in yourself or a loved one, you may want to consider seeking help from an opioid addiction treatment program.

 The common signs and symptoms of opioid addiction include:

 - Exceeding the doctor-prescribed doses